Planning for 2025

 Attendance

-Parents/whanau by law, must ensure their children attend school.
+Parents/caregivers, by law, must ensure their children attend school.
 Schools are required, by law, to check all absences from school.
-Therefore we must have a note or medical certificate to explain a child’s absence.
-A phone call, text or an email to your child’s class teacher or to student.rec@papint.school.nz advising us of an absence is appreciated because it helps us account for the whereabouts of students each day and increases the safety of your child.
-Our school automatically sends texts (by around 10.30 a.m. each day), to whanau if a child is not at school and the family has not informed school of the reason for their absence.
-This is to ensure student safety and we ask parents to be diligent in responding.
+Therefore, we must have a note or medical certificate to explain a child’s absence.
+A phone call, text or an email to your child’s class teacher or to student.rec@papint.school.nz or admin@papint.school.nz, advising us of an absence is appreciated because it helps us account for the whereabouts of students each day and increases the safety of your child.
+Our school automatically sends texts (by 10.30 a.m. each day), to caregivers if a child is not at school and the family has not informed school of the reason for their absence.
+This is to ensure student safety, and we ask parents to be diligent in responding.

 Sickness and Accidents